-- 1.8kg floury potato, cut in half, or quarters if large
+- 1.8kg floury potatoes, cut in half, or quarters if large

 The world's favourite root vegetable, the potato comes in innumerable varieties.
 A member of…

 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

 - 2 tsp plain flour

 - 100g parmesan (or vegetarian alternative), finely grated